 Mental Health and Wellness 101

 Mental Health and Wellness 101 provides participants with a basic knowledge of mental health, wellness and recovery in an effort to reduce stigma.
 The training presents mental health as a continuum of wellness and an integral part of our overall health, encourages treatment seeking behavior and self-care to manage stress.
 Mental Health and Wellness 101 is for everyone – parents and guardians, educators, school staff and administrators, and community partners.
-Visit the “registration” link above to learn about up-coming trainings or contact the Resource Center at 518.434.0439 to request a training.
+Contact the Resource Center at 518.434.0439 to request a training.

 Youth Mental Health First Aid

 Youth Mental Health First Aid is an 8-hour practice based training that reviews the unique factors and warning signs of mental health problems in adolescents age 12-18.
 It emphasizes the importance of early intervention and covers how to help an adolescent in crisis or experiencing a mental health challenge.
 The youth course is intended for anyone 18 years or older to learn how to help young people – including parents and guardians, educators, school staff and administrators, community providers and the general public.
-Visit the “registration” link above to learn about up-coming trainings or contact the Resource Center at 518.434.0439 to request a training.
-Six trainings will be provided at no cost through the Resource Center.
-Space is limited so register today!
+Contact the Resource Center at 518.434.0439 for information about upcoming trainings.

 Resource Center staff, members of the Mental Health Association in NYS, Inc., and our affiliates are available for trainings and presentation opportunities to meet the individual needs of school districts and education stakeholder groups.
 Contact Amy Molloy, Project Director, at firstname.lastname@example.org for additional information.